DiwakarBasnet/GPU-mode/CUDA/README.md

 Today I continued the exercises listed in chapter 3 of the book, which is related to matirx multiplication.
 - [x] Matrix-vector multiplication
 - [x] Matrix multiplication where each thread calculates a row
 - [x] Matrix multiplication where each thread calculates a column

+### Day-05
+Today I read chapter 4 of the book, "*Compute architecture and scheduling*".
+Which contains theories related to modern architectire of a GPU and warp.
+- [x] synchronization of threads
+= [x] Warp scheduling